Dream Fossil (Yume no Kaseki)

 Length: 1 Volume (15 stories)

-Whenever I describe Satoshi Kon’s works, I use the term cinematic, which is the closest word to articulate how my mind works when I experience his pieces.
-However, I don’t think these stories would work as animated pieces, yet an indescribable fluidity means my mind processes Kon’s panels and pacing differently to other manga.
-In “Dream Fossil”, a compilation of mangaka and animator Satoshi Kon’s short stories, I was provided with some insight into my feelings.
-In an interview with long time friend of Kon, musician Susumu Hirasawa gives a small description of a reader’s experience with Kon’s work:
+Whenever I describe the works of Satoshi Kon, I use the term “cinematic”, which is the most accurate way of describing how these pieces are experienced in my mind.
+That’s not to say they’d be better as works of animation, yet an indescribable fluidity means my mind processes Kon’s panels and pacing differently to other manga.
+In “Dream Fossil”, a compilation of short stories by the prolific mangaka and animator Satoshi Kon, I was provided an opportunity to reflect on many aspects of living.
+In an interview with long time friend of Kon, musician Susumu Hirasawa, a small description is given of a reader’s experience with Kon’s work:

 “the reality of [Manga/animation] is projected inside the viewer’s mind, and so to an extent, complements what’s on screen.
 Kon’s style, in a single scene, forces the viewer to internally fill in the gaps while simultaneously creating a sense of realism close to what live action achieves.”